anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as a client (this document refers to this approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenario it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
+In this scenario, it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
 This document refers to this approach as pledge-responder-mode and

 * introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.
+The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.

 * specifies the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.
-The security is addressed on application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
+The security is addressed on the application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
 Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also via Bluetooth or NFC.

 * allows the application of registrar-agent credentials to establish TLS connections to the domain registrar.
 These registrar-agent credentials are different from the pledge's IDevID.